chirgjn/babitz-frontend/CONTRIBUTING.md

 - Avoid making large pull requests so that code review gets easier
-- Add appropriate documentation with your changes -Follow [How to create a Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to create a new *draft* PR.
+- Add appropriate documentation with your changes
+- Follow [How to create a Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to create a new *draft* PR.
 Don't forget to assign the PR to yourself.
 - Once the PR is ready for review convert it to a normal PR from draft PR and add the reviewer.

 ## Commit messages